CJPX-FM: History

 Logo from June 17, 2020 to August 26, 2024.

 On April 3, 2020, the CRTC approved the sale of CJPX-FM to Leclerc Communication for $4.89 million.
 Leclerc Communication had previously tried to acquire CKLX-FM and CHOI-FM from RNC Media, but called off the sale when the CRTC required it to divest a station.
 The new owner replaced the classical music programming with an adult contemporary one, branded as WKND 99.5, in a similar format to Quebec City's sister station CJEC-FM.
 Radio-Classique went off air on June 13, 2020.

 Following several years of low ratings under the new format, on August 12, 2024, Leclerc and Quebecor announced they had reached a content distribution agreement whereby CJPX would simulcast the talk programming of the latter’s Qub Radio service from 6:00 a.m. to 6:00 p.m. on weekdays, starting Monday, August 26, entering direct competition during those hours with longstanding market leader CHMP-FM (98.5 FM).
 As a result, the station will drop the WKND branding and format, and rebrand as simply 99.5 Montreal.
 To comply with CRTC regulations on programming for standard FM radio licences, the station will carry a rock music format at all other hours (CHMP was similarly required to carry 50% music programming until 2007).
 Quebecor cannot acquire the station outright under CRTC cross-media ownership regulations, as it already owns a daily newspaper, Le Journal de Montréal, and a broadcast TV station, CFTM-DT, in the Montreal media market.

+In May 2026, CJPX acquired the French radio rights to the Montreal Alouettes.